Generalized full matching and extrapolation of the results from a large-scale voter mobilization experiment: Simulation study

-The aim of matching is to equalize covariate distributions.
-Panel C presents the absolute mean difference between the adjusted treatment groups on the first two moments of the covariates.
-The balance measure is weighted in the same way as the estimator, i.e., by the number of treated units in each group.
-We include the results for the unadjusted sample (i.e., when no matching is done).
-As with the distance measures in Panel A, we normalize the results by traditional full matching since the scaling is arbitrary.
-How well the methods balance the sample depends on the data generating process.
-If, for example, the propensity score is constant, matching would only correct sampling variations and, thus, only lead to minor improvements compared to the unadjusted sample.
-While we do not claim that the current model is representative of observational studies in general, we expect the qualitative conclusions to hold across settings.
+The first five columns in Table~\ref{tab:performance} present the absolute mean difference between the adjusted treatment groups on the first two moments of the covariates.
+The adjustment used to assess covariate balance is the same as for the estimator.
+We include the balance in the unadjusted sample before matching for comparison.
+The scaling of the balance is arbitrary, so the results are normalized by the results for conventional full matching to ease interpretation.
+How well the methods balance the samples depends on the data generating process.
+If, for example, the propensity score is constant, matching would only correct chance imbalances due to sampling variation and, thus, only lead to minor improvements compared to the unadjusted sample.
+We do not know how representative the simulation study is of the methods performance in general, but we have no reason to believe the qualitative conclusions would change.

-The results largely follow the same pattern as for the distance measures.
-Matching with replacement leads to be best balance with the full matching methods as a close second.
-The other methods are more than an order of magnitude worse.
-They even result in worse balance than no matching in some of the higher moments.
+All matching adjustments yield large improvements in covariate balance compared to the unadjusted sample.
+The one exception is the cross-moment of the covariates for the two implementations of nearest neighbor matching without replacement, where the balance is slightly worse than when no adjustment is done.
 This is largely an effect of that those moments are fairly balanced already in the unadjusted sample, but the behavior is still disconcerting.
+The four remaining implementations lead to large improvements on all moments.
+Nearest neighbor matching with replacement produces the greatest balance with the full matching methods as a close second.
+The former method achieves this by dropping $54.7\%$ of the sample (see Table~\ref{tab:group-structure} in supplementary materials).
+The full matching methods do not drop any units, with only a minor decrease in balance.
 We note that generalized full matching without refinements leads to better balance than the other full matching methods.
 We have not found an explanation for this behavior and do not expect it to hold across settings.